 Why Use Power BI?

-Using your PAT to Connect Power BI to your Prospect Data
+Using your PAT to Connect Power BI to your CRM Data

 Step 1: Download Power BI Desktop App